Xilinx/Vitis-Tutorials/Getting_Started/Vitis/Versal_w_PetaLinux/VCK190_dfx/README.md

 ### 2. Flash the SD Card

 Use the balenaEtcher/similar tools to flash the SD card.
-Plugin the SD card to the VCK190 board to initate the boot.
+Plug in the SD card to the VCK190 board to initiate the boot.

 ### 3. Running the design and application on the VCK190